Police: Man from Ohio with semi-automatic rifle arrested inside Times Square subway station

-Police say the 18-year-old man was spotted by officers around 12:30 p.m. inside the Times Square ACE subway station, outside the turnstiles.
+Police 18-year-old Saadiq Teague was spotted by officers around 12:30 p.m. inside the Times Square ACE subway station, outside the turnstiles.

+Officers recovered an AK-47 magazine with 17 live rounds in it and one loose round inside Teague's shopping bag.
+A scale used for drug paraphernalia was also recovered from Teague's backpack.

+Teague was taken into custody and was later charged with two counts of criminal possession of a loaded firearm, two counts of criminal possession of an assault rifle, 1 count of criminal posession of an ammo clip, and 1 count of criminal possession of drug paraphernalia.
-He was sitting on the ground, charging his cell phone, and the gun was in plain view, according to police.

-The man told police the gun is registered in Ohio and it was not loaded.
+Teague was sitting on the ground, charging his cell phone, and the gun was in plain view, according to police.
+He told police the gun is registered in Ohio and it was not loaded.

 Officers found ammunition in a bag next to him.